 - USB / External Hard Drive for Back-ups

 You also need to be sure that the Replacement HDD has a thickness of 9.5mm AT MOST so that it will fit inside your PS4.
 We suggest the SEAGATE FIRECUDA GAMING SSHD 2TB SATA 6.0 Gb/s.
-It’s an upgrade to the stock HDD in terms of memory AND performance (and currently priced at Php 5,850 at PC Express)!
+It’s an upgrade to the stock HDD in terms of memory AND performance (and conveniently priced at SRP Php 4,089 for the 1TB and Php 6,246 for the 2TB drive)!

 Now that you have your replacement HDD, it’s time to BACK UP YOUR FILES!
 We understand that your games, save files, videos, and screenshots are important to you hence we highly suggest you do this BEFORE you touch your PS4’s HDD.
 It’s simple!
 Just follow these steps: